-Given the advantages described above, ERGEG's ultimate aim is to integrate European balancing markets as far as technically possible in order to minimise costs and improve security of supply.
+Given the advantages described above, ERGEG's ultimate aim is to integrate European electricity balancing markets as far as technically possible in order to minimise costs.

 As there are several obstacles, the integrating of balancing markets will be a long-term goal.
 To enable a process of evolution of balancing markets integration, these Guidelines also refer to a medium-term goal of making balancing markets compatible.